Our wives under the sea

 Both authors blend elements of horror, fantasy, and science fiction to create haunting, suspenseful novels that explore social issues through a speculative lens. -- CJ Connor

-These authors' works have the appeal factors haunting, menacing, and intensifying, and they have the genre "apocalyptic fiction"; and the subjects "women marine biologists," "death of fathers," and "extramarital affairs."
+These authors' works have the appeal factors haunting, menacing, and intensifying, and they have the genre "apocalyptic fiction"; and the subjects "near future," "women marine biologists," and "death of fathers."

-These authors' works have the appeal factors haunting, bleak, and stylistically complex, and they have the genre "apocalyptic fiction"; and the subjects "near future," "end of the world," and "nuclear holocaust."
+These authors' works have the appeal factors haunting, bleak, and stylistically complex, and they have the genre "apocalyptic fiction"; and the subjects "near future," "end of the world," and "families."

 These authors' works have the appeal factors haunting, menacing, and stylistically complex, and they have the genres "horror" and "dystopian fiction"; the subjects "near future," "death of fathers," and "family secrets"; and characters that are "well-developed characters," "sympathetic characters," and "introspective characters."